Christmas Crochet Tissue Box Cover – Free Crochet Pattern

 And if Santa needs to sneeze!

-This Santa Tissue Box Cover crochet pattern is designed to fit a standard rectangle tissue/Klennex box (exact sizing below).
-It’s a great Christmas crochet project (or gift idea) for beginners.
-The pattern only uses simple stitches…if you know how to single crochet, chain and slip stitch you can make this holly jolly crochet holiday decoration.
+This Christmas Tissue Box Cover crochet pattern is designed to fit a standard rectangle tissue/Klennex box (exact sizing below).
+It’s a great Christmas crochet project (or gift idea) for beginners and it makes a very unique crochet Christmas decoration.
+The pattern only uses simple stitches…if you know how to single crochet, chain and slip stitch you can make this holly jolly crochet Christmas decoration.

 Get the PDF!